slackpanos/SlackOnly-Docs/FAQ.md

 There are many package managers for Slackware that can be used to access third party software repositories like SlackOnly.
 So far, only a few have been tested with our repositories.
-These package managers are: slackpkg with slackpkg+, slpkg, slapt-get, and usm.
+These package managers are: slackpkg with slackpkg+, slpkg, and slapt-get.

   * slackpkg+ is an extension of Slackpkg.
 This package manager does not provide automatic dependency resolution.